Azure/apim-lab/apim-lab/0-prerequisites/prerequisite-0-1-technical.md

 - Azure requirements
   - Access to the [Azure Portal](https://www.portal.azure.com)
   - Access to an active [Azure subscription](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
-  - **Contributor** role in a resource group to be able to deploy an API Management instance
+  - **Contributor** role in a resource group to be able to deploy an Azure API Management instance

-- During this lab, we will add existing APIs to our API Management instance.
+- During this lab, we will add existing APIs to our Azure API Management instance.
 The following APIs/websites should be available:
   - [Colors API](https://colors-api.azurewebsites.net/swagger/v1/swagger.json), in case this website is down you can deploy your own API using the following [instructions](../10-additional-topics/additional-topics-10-2-container-instance.md)
   - [Colors website](https://colors-web.azurewebsites.net), in case this website is down you can deploy your own website using the following [instructions](../10-additional-topics/additional-topics-10-2-container-instance.md)
   - [Star Wars API](https://swapi.dev/)